Spearfish public facilities to have limited availability/close following Governor’s state of emergency declaration

 Beginning tonight, public facilities including the Spearfish Recreation and Aquatics Center, Grace Balloch Memorial Library, and Spearfish City Hall will be closed to the general public through next week, with availability to certain offices by appointment only.
 The regular Spearfish City Council meeting, scheduled for 5:30 p.m.
 Monday, is still scheduled and will be open to the public, though people who are showing any signs of illness are encouraged to stay home and provide any comments for public hearings, etc., in writing prior to the meeting.
 These public facilities will reopen at a later date per evaluation of the pandemic and state recommendations.

-The City of Spearfish appreciates the public’s help in the prevention effort and provides several opportunities for citizens to conduct City business online as everyone considers careful precautions and social distancing to help avoid the spread of germs.
+The City of Spearfish appreciates the public’s health in the prevention effort and provides several opportunities for citizens to conduct City business online as everyone considers careful precautions and social distancing to help avoid the spread of germs.
 Citizens are encouraged to pay their utility bills online or by utilizing the Utility Payment Dropbox outside of City Hall and utilize online and telephone services to conduct any other business they would normally conduct by entering City facilities.
 Contacts for the various City departments are available on the City’s website, cityofspearfish.com, by clicking on the appropriate department under the “Departments” header at the top of the homepage, or under the “I want to…” tab, under “Contact.”

 Public facilities including the W.S.
 Tretheway Pavilion, Snappers Club, Hudson Hall, and all other rental facilities like picnic shelters will be closed beginning on Monday, March 16, and will remain closed until directed otherwise by the Mayor.
 The state Department of Public Safety announced the closure of all driver’s licensing facilities next week.